 Thailand’s Agriculture Minister Chalermchai Sri-on on Wednesday highlighted the future growth of ‘organic’ farming in Thailand as he set up a committee to assist farmer’s nationwide with the fallout from the pesticide ban on the widely used substances which Thai farmers groups are warning will have a catastrophic effect on farming output and livelihoods when it becomes effective on December 1st.

 The Secretary-general of the agriculture department, meanwhile, has said that 73 pesticide products comprised of biochemical and microbial substances are now approved for use by farmers as a replacement to the three controversial pesticides, paraquat, glyphosate and chlorpyrifos which are the subject of the ban.

 It comes as the Administrative Court in Bangkok has not so far given the farmers who lodged proceedings for an injunction on Monday last, the relief they sought.
 Judges said on Wednesday they would consider the matter.

-Thailand’s Administrative Court, sitting in Bangkok, on Wednesday postponed a decision on the application for an injunction lodged by a farmer’s groups asking that the controversial pesticide ban approved by a key government committee on October 22nd last, be shelved pending a proper decision-making process and planning for any eventual outcome.
+Thailand’s Administrative Court sitting in Bangkok postponed a decision on the application for an injunction lodged by a farmer’s groups asking that the controversial pesticide ban approved by a key government committee on October 22nd last be shelved.

 Legal proceedings taken on Monday

-Famers on the committee that approved the ban were not ‘real’ farmers say those seeking an injunction
+Famers on the committee that approved the ban were not ‘real’ farmers say those opposed to the measure

 Court heard evidence from 10 witnesses but postponed a decision on Wednesday

-The Administrative court judges heard evidence from up to 10 witnesses, including some former senior officials at the top of Thailand’s Department of Agriculture who are vehemently opposed to the pesticide ban.
+The Administrative court judges heard evidence from up to 10 witnesses, including some former senior officials at the top of Thailand’s Department of Agriculture who are vehemently opposed to the move.